permaweb/ao/servers/su/README.md

 ### Migrating data to disk for an existing su instance
 If a su has been running using postgres for sometime there may be performance issues.
 Writing to  and reading files from disk has been added.
 In order to switch this on set the environment variables

-- `USE_DISK` whether or not to read binary files from the disk instead of from the db.
+- `USE_DISK` whether or not to read and write binary files from/to the disk/rocksdb.
 If the su has already been running for a while the data will need to be migrated using the mig binary before turning this on.
 - `SU_DATA_DIR` the data directory on disk where the su will read from and write binaries to
-- `MAX_READ_TASKS` the maximum number of file reading tasks to allow on the machine

 Then the `mig` binary can be used to migrate data in segments from the existing db.
 It will currently only migrate the message files to the disk.
 It takes a range which represents a range in the messages table.
-So 0-500 would grab the first 500 messages from the messages table and write them to disk and so on.
+So 0-500 would grab the first 500 messages from the messages table and write them to rocksdb on the disk and so on.
 Just 0 as an argument would read the whole table, the range is so you can run multiple instances of the program on different segments of data for faster migration.
 To read from record 1000 to the end of the table you would just send 1000 as an argument.

 Migrate the entire messages table to disk
 ```sh